11-inch iPad Pro

-We believe the 2020 iPad Pro is the best iPad yet.
 While the updates are incremental they add an all-new dimension to the device.
 While owners of the 2018 model won't need to upgrade new customers will find this to be a worthy purchase.

 The 11-inch iPad Pro with the Magic Keyboard may well be the device that replaces your aging laptop.
 At the very least it will augment your workflows with its portable nature and Apple Pencil support.

 - Still a great-looking tablet

 - Wi-Fi 6 support

 - Both the 2018 and 2020 will support Magic Keyboard